-There are several blogging platforms out there from traditional mainstays Blogger and Wordpress to relative upstarts Tumblr, Squarespace and Ghost – or if you're feeling bold and know your code you can create your blog from scratch.
+There are several blogging platforms out there, from Blogger and WordPress to Tumblr, Squarespace and Ghost.
+Alternatively, if you're feeling bold and know your code, you can create your blog from scratch.
 Which platform you choose will very much depend on what you're most comfortable using, how involved you want to be with the creation process, and what you plan to put on it.

-When creating a design blog, it can be tempting to go crazy.
-After all, you want your blog to stand out and people to remember you.
+When creating a design blog, it can be tempting to go a little wild.
+After all, you want your blog to stand out and for people to remember you.
 How harmful can a rainbow of colours and a plethora of fonts be?
+The answer is: Very.

 Don't go crazy, and keep to a simple colour scheme.
 Contrasting colours can work well in the right design.
 It's a good rule of thumb that your blog features a main primary colour, a shade of grey, and a colour for your call-to-action.

-When finding inspiration before you create a design blog, don't be afraid of white space.
-On the contrary, white space can really enhance your design and keep it looking professional.
+When finding inspiration before you create a design blog, don't be afraid of white space – it can really enhance your design and keep it looking professional.

-Is the purpose of your blog is to get conversions – whether that's sales, sign-ups, or enquires?
-If that's the case, then everything else comes second.
+If the purpose of your blog is to get conversions – whether that's sales, signups, or enquires – then everything else comes second.
 This means you should create a design blog that is designed with three things in mind:

 - Subscription options